 Is Uganda safe to travel?

 This is not an unreasonable question to ask, especially when you consider most peoples’ (unfounded) opinions about Africa and the way the media portrays the continent.
 When I told people I was travelling to East Africa by myself, a few were quite concerned.

 I felt incredibly safe the entire time I was in Uganda.
 Everyone was so friendly and helpful.
 I had no safety concerns or anything that made me nervous.
-Of course, I took all the usual safety precautions that I’d take anywhere in the world: I didn’t wear expensive jewelry, kept my valuables out of sight, and tucked my money into various bags and pockets (and my bra).
+Of course, I took all the usual safety precautions that I’d take anywhere in the world: I didn’t wear expensive jewellery, kept my valuables out of sight, and tucked my money into various bags and pockets.